Monday, February 29, 2016

 For instance, they would agree that a good leader is unafraid to make hard decisions.
 Mr Bindra could perchance point to the case of Unilever East Africa's chocolate-flavoured Blue Band spread.
 The concept behind it was solid.
 The science, as much as the laboratory could recreate real-world circumstances was spot on.
 The business case for it was persuasive.
 All it would take was a minor tweak to the manufacturing plant and Unilever would laugh all the way to the bank.
 The roll-out for the product was preceded by a publicity campaign that must have cost tens of millions of shillings.
 Yet when the product finally hit the shelves, it was an unmitigated disaster.

-Fr whatever reason, the product could sit on the shelves without going bad.
+For whatever reason, the product couldn't sit fr long on supermarket shelves without going bad.
 Customers hated it.
 Unilever yanked it off the shelves within a week and drew a line on the sorry experience.
-Ashford and Mr Bindra would probably agree with the swift action of Unilever's bosses; had it been the Government of Kenya, the fist month would have been spent looking for someone to blame for the fiasco, while the product refused to sell, pissed off more customers, alienated customers and cost the company hundreds of millions.
+Ashford and Mr Bindra would probably agree with the swift action of Unilever's bosses; had it been the Government of Kenya, the first month would have been spent looking for someone to blame for the fiasco, while the product refused to sell, pissed off more customers, alienated existing customers and cost the company hundreds of millions.
 It is almost certain that it wouldn't get pulled off the shelf until a year later.
-By the time the whole episode is over, no lessons wold have been learned, and there would be political casualties all over the place.
+By the time the whole episode was over, no lessons would have been learned, and there would be political casualties all over the place.

 No comments: